Poppulo

 Photos of social or corporate events are a great way to get people interested in the company newsletter.
 People love spotting other people (and themselves) in photos.
 Make the photos downloadable so employees can share the images with their friends or family.

-Having a photo diary section also reinforces that your company is inherently social and can be a great way for new employees to get a sense of the workplace and social life.
+Having a photo diary section also reinforces that your company is inherently social and can be an excellent way for new employees to get a sense of the workplace and social life.

 Employees' milestones

-Recognising milestones in employees' lives can be a nice way to nurture a sense of community in the workplace.
-Include a section in your newsletter where you mention these landmarks: who are retired, who got a promotion, who's joined the company.
+Recognizing milestones in employees’ lives can be an excellent way to nurture a sense of community in the workplace.
+Include a section in your newsletter where you mention these landmarks: who are retired, who got a promotion, who’s joined the company.

-Employees have personal lives too, so it's a nice idea to include any special highlights: who's getting married or who's just had a baby.
+Employees have personal lives, too, so it’s an excellent idea to include any particular highlights: who’s getting married or just having a baby.

 Take a break

-As the saying goes "all work and no play…".
-It's a good idea to add some fun things to your newsletter for employees, or a place where they can take a break.
-Crosswords, Sudoku, and word puzzles are fun employee newsletter ideas, but what about ramping up the creativity a little with some interactive games?
+As the saying goes, "All work and no play…".
+Adding some fun things to your newsletter for employees or a place where they can take a break is a good idea.
+Crosswords, Sudoku, and word puzzles are fun employee newsletter ideas, but what about ramping up creativity with some interactive games?
 Everybody loves guessing quotes from movies or identifying movies from still photos.

-You could create a short video clip with snippets from well-known (or more obscure) movies and ask employees to guess the film in the comments underneath the video.
-Or for a less labor-intensive option, simply pop in some photos of movie scenes.
-This type of game could generate 'watercooler' talk and get employees interacting with each other.
+Create a short video clip with snippets from well-known (or more obscure) movies and ask employees to guess the film in the comments underneath the video.
+Or, for a less labour-intensive option, pop in some photos of movie scenes.
+This type of game could generate ‘watercooler" talk and get employees interacting with each other.

-Think about each section and grasp any opportunity to maximize engagement; allow sharing and comments, for example.
-It's also a good idea to mix things up when it comes to format by featuring text, photos, and video.
+Consider each section and grasp any opportunity to maximize engagement; allow sharing and comments, for example.
+Mixing things up regarding format by featuring text, photos, and video is also a good idea.

 These are just a few examples of many when it comes to content ideas for the company newsletter, see more great ideas here.